 - Granulated Garlic, Granulated Onion, and Dill: Classic ranch flavors that tie everything together without overpowering the salad.gs

-- Try a Different Cut of Steak: Flank, skirt, hanger, sirloin, or flat iron all work well — just cook to your preferred doneness and slice thinly against the grain for the most tender bite.
+- Change the cut: Flank, skirt, sirloin, or ribeye all work—just slice thinly against the grain for the most tender bite.

 Tips for Perfect Steak (Every Time)